 We still allow visitors with broken bones or plaster casts into the park, and the majority of rides and attractions are available, but we strongly recommend remaining vigilant.
 Our ride operators maintain the right to decline admittance to a ride if they feel there are potential health and safety implications.

+Oakwood charges an admission fee to the park rather than a wristband/pay per ride system.
 We strongly advise against pregnant women riding our bigger rides, and a number of the smaller ones too.
-There are plenty of other attractions in the park to enjoy, though, as well as many places to sit and watch your family or take a break for a bite to eat.
+There are plenty of other attractions in the park to enjoy, though, as well as many places to sit and enjoy the atmosphere or take a break for a bite to eat.

-If you require any further information, please refer to our FAQ section and our full accessibility guide.
-Alternatively, speak to a member of our staff prior to your visit and we will be able to advise based on your individual circumstances.
+If you require any further information please telephone the team on 01834 815710 prior to your visit and we will be able to advise based on your individual circumstances.